kene-anunagba/data-analysis-practice/README.md

 # data-analysis-practice
-This repository contains basic data cleaning and analysis practice using Python and Excel.
-It focuses on organizing datasets, handling missing values, and preparing data for analysis.
+This project focuses on basic data cleaning, structuring, and analysis using Python and Excel.
+## What I’m practicing
+- Cleaning datasets (handling missing values, duplicates)
+- Organizing structured data
+- Preparing data for analysis and visualization
+## Tools
+- Python (pandas)
+- Excel
+## Goal
+To improve my ability to work with real-world data and build efficient workflows for analysis.